 That’s right, annatto is used as a medicine to cause diarrhea or loosen stool!

 The foods most people eat every day, are loaded up with something used as a medicine to cause diarrhea or loose stools.
 Now if you’re on the constipation side of things that may not sound like a bad thing, but if you’ve got IBS-D or the diarrhea variety, I think this should make you a bit shocked and angry.

 What foods contain annatto?

-If you have an annatto allergy or intolerance, you’ll have to become a faithful label checker.
+If you have an annatto allergy or food intolerance, you’ll have to become a faithful label checker.
 Be careful of “all natural labels” too.
 Since annatto is a “natural” food dye and/or flavoring, it can be included in foods that say “ALL NATURAL”

 - Orange cheese (cheese is really NOT supposed to be that orange color)